 1 If information varies within an analytical group, separate by individual analyte.
 2 No procedure specific to method; use manufacturer's instructions.
 3 SW-846 Method; No SOP specific to Method; use manufacturer's instructions.
-4 The most current version of the method will be used.

 5Completeness is calculated as the number of samples planned to be collected divided by the number of sample results that were rejected.